AustinPriesel-Skillable/DPAI-130-mdrnzappsdtbsdepth/Day 2/Day 2.md

     computer AI-generated content may be
     incorrect.](./media/image3.png)

-    ![A screenshot of a computer
-    AI-generated content may be incorrect.](./media/image4.png)

 2. Search for and select +++**Azure SQL**+++.

     ![A screenshot of a computer AI-generated content may be